Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 How to make a fabric coffee cup cozy

-1. Download the sleeve pattern and print a copy of the template, making sure there is no scaling.
+1. Download the coffee sleeve pattern and print a copy of the template, making sure there is no scaling.
 You can check by measuring the 1″ square.
 Cut along the dashed line.
 (If you plan to make more than one, print two, and cut the second along the solid line!)

 3. Sew all 12 strips together along the 4.5″ sides.
 Press seams however you’d like!